Advanced Colloids Experiment-Microscopy-1 (ACE-M-1) - 03.12.14

 Previous ISS Missions

-Recent work (Lynch, Weitz) demonstrates that polydispersity, or inconsistent sizes of particles in the polymer, makes a huge difference in the time scale of collapse of weak gels.
+- Recent work (Lynch, Weitz) demonstrates that polydispersity, or multiple sizes of particles in the polymer, makes a huge difference in the time scale of collapse of weak gels.
 In many cases the time scale is in orders of magnitude.
 Polydisperse (real-world) systems are complicated and not well understood.
 There are at present no basic measurements/theories that allow us to understand the role of polydispersity in these processes.

 On Earth, colloidal research is greatly affected by the force of gravity which tends to mask results.
 Studying colloids in the microgravity environment of the International Space Station (ISS) can give much better data and enhance our understanding of liquid mixture coarsening.
 This puts the unique research capabilities of the ISS to good use which could improve manufacturing processes for making new and longer-lasting products for space and Earth use.